apache/skywalking-helm/README.md

   --set banyandb.image.tag=0.6.1
 ```

-The parameter `banyandb.image.tag` can be used to specify the version of banyandb.
+BanyanDB can be configured through various parameters.
+A comprehensive list of these parameters can be found in the configuration section of the SkyWalking BanyanDB Helm chart repository [https://github.com/apache/skywalking-banyandb-helm?tab=readme-ov-file#configuration].
+These parameters allow you to customize aspects such as replication, resource allocation, persistence, and more to suit your specific deployment needs.
+Remember to prepend 'banyandb.' to all parameter names when applying the settings.
+For example, `banyandb.image.tag` can be used to specify the version of BanyanDB.

 ## Install released version using Apache Jfrog Helm repository (<= 4.3.0)